oracle-livelabs/analytics-ai/oci-artificial-intelligence/vision-space/4-explore-images/4-explore-images.md

 ### Prerequisites
 * You are using a LiveLabs sandbox environment
-* You successfully built a custom Vision model in a previous lab and the model is *Active*.

-> Note - the LiveLabs sandbox environment has a pre-configured OAC instance that is used for this lab.
+> **Note:** the LiveLabs sandbox environment has a pre-configured OAC instance that is used for this lab.
 In other environments, OAC would need to be provisioned and configured.

 ## **Task 1:** Download a file representing the source dataset
-You'll download a csv file that contains the name and location of the space images to be processed through the OCI Vision custom model you previously created.
-This file is needed for the dataflow that will be created in this lab.
+You'll download a csv file that contains the name and location of the space images to be processed through the OCI Vision custom model.
+This file is needed for the data flow that will be created in this lab.

 1. Use the OCI console to navigate to Storage > Buckets

     ![](./images/console-storage-buckets.png)

-1. Set compartment to **vision_galaxy_ws_read_only**, then click the bucket named **data-flow**.
+1. Set compartment to **vision\_galaxy\_ws\_read\_only**, then click the bucket named **data-flow**.

     ![](./images/buckets-data-flow.png)